China entry requirements for New Zealand passport holders

 Must be valid for the duration of your stay

-Your New Zealand passport needs to be valid for the entire time you're in China.
-Airlines check this at check-in — if your passport expires before you leave, you'll be denied boarding.
+Your passport needs to be valid for the entire time you plan to stay in China.
+Airlines check this at check-in, and Chinese immigration officers enforce it strictly.
+If your passport expires within your trip, you will be denied boarding.

 Required